 It was 31° with snow flurries when I ran at 6 AM, a little later than usual thanks to my first client being able to meet an hour later than her normally scheduled time.
 I was thrilled to run 5 miles at a 9:17 average pace and feel great the whole time.

 Unfortunately, as I mentioned above, it would be my last run for a couple of weeks…

 With a rest day from all exercise and zero clients, I played Santa Claus and delivered gifts to several of my clients.
-Most weren’t home, but for the few that were, it was nice to see their smiling faces as I stood on their driveway and chatted after ringing their doorbell and walking a safe distance away.
-Other than over FaceTime, I hadn’t seen them since early March when we were last able to meet at the gym.
+Most weren’t home, but for the few who were, it was nice to see their smiling faces as I stood on their driveway and chatted after ringing their doorbell and walking a safe distance away.
+Other than over FaceTime during virtual sessions, I hadn’t seen them since early March when we were last able to meet at the gym.

 My strength training was limited to upper body only since I can’t risk pulling my stitches in my leg so I wrapped up my workout in just over 30 minutes.